irudnyts/irudnyts.github.io/_posts/2018-01-24-multinomial-regression.md

 $$\text{logit}(\mathbb{P}(Y \leq j \mid \boldsymbol{x})) = \alpha_j + \boldsymbol{\beta}' \boldsymbol{x}, \quad j = 1, ..., J-1$$

 Note that $\boldsymbol{\beta}$ are the same for each logit.
-However, intercepts can be different and necesseraly are non-decreasing.
+However, intercepts can be different and necessarily are non-decreasing.

 The model got its name from its property: